 Applications for contracting will be reviewed on a rolling basis up until the Friday of week 7 of a given semester.
 The application should detail the assigned project and be reviewed with the course's instructor before submission.
 The Honors College does not mandate specific upper or lower limits on the work required for the contract; faculty members and students should work together to devise work appropriate to the course subject and level.
+Courses at the 100 level and courses taught by graduate students are not typically eligible for Honors contracts.

 Projects should be substantive in both content and process, allowing for substantial learning and growth from students.
-The College recommends the project complete one of the following goals:
+The Honors College recommends the project complete one of the following goals: